COVID-19 pandemic in Saskatchewan: 2020–21

 The University of Regina and University of Saskatchewan voluntarily suspended in-person classes on March 16, and switched to online courses for the remainder of the semester.
 On March 16, the province announced that all public schools would "wind down" over the week, and close indefinitely on March 20.
 Final grades were issued based on existing progress, and eligible Grade 12 students were able to graduate.
 Daycares were capped at 8 children per teacher, and school-based facilities were reserved for the children of essential workers.
-NDP Leader Meili criticized the approach, arguing that the children of health care workers mixed with others could spread COVID-19 among families.
+Opposition leader Meili criticized the approach, arguing that the children of health care workers mixed with others could spread COVID-19 among families.

 On May 7, the Saskatchewan Ministry of Education stated that in-person classes would remain suspended through the end of the school year.
 The University of Regina and University of Saskatchewan announced that the suspension of in-person classes would continue through fall semester.
 On June 9, the province announced that it would allow public schools to resume in-person classes beginning in the new school year, with guidelines to be issued by the Ministry of Education in collaboration with the Chief Medical Officer.
 Contingencies will be offered in case in-person classes cannot be offered, or a student voluntarily declines to attend them.

-The "Safe Schools Plan" was released on August 4, 2020, which includes a four-level system for determining how classes will be held based on current situations, ranging from "as close to normal as possible" under enhanced safety protocols (Level 1), to mandating face masks (Level 2), reducing the capacity of schools via cohorts and alternate-day in-person classes (Level 3), and suspending in-person classes for all students (Level 4).
+The "Safe Schools Plan" was released on August 4 2020, which includes a four-level system for determining how classes will be held based on current situations, ranging from "as close to normal as possible" under enhanced safety protocols (Level 1), to mandating face masks (Level 2), reducing the capacity of schools via cohorts and alternate-day in-person classes (Level 3), and suspending in-person classes for all students (Level 4).
 Most decisions will be left to individual school boards, which developed procedures aligned with the provincial guidance.